 6) Tax Benefits

 Many of the people may not know about the tax implications and tax benefits they are availed with.
 It’s really very necessary to know about this.
-For instance Principal amount that one pay can be claimed to the maximum of Rs 1, 50,000 under section 80C of Income Tax Act.
+For instance Principal amount that one payment can be claimed to the maximum of Rs 1, 50,000 under section 80C of Income Tax Act.
 The interest paid up to Rs 2, 00,000 or actual amount repaid can be claimed as the deduction.

 While you need to submit your KYC documents and credit/income documents along with the home loan application to avail the home loan approval, you need to submit the property documents in original to get your home loan disbursement.